vascoalmeida/pong/README.md

 # Pong
-This is a simple Pong replica made with Kivy (Python)
+This is a simple Pong replica made with Kivy (Python).

+#Pyhton #Kivy